kamilburda/batcher/TRANSLATIONS.md

 ### Terminal

-If you don't want to use Poedit, you may use the terminal on Linux (or a Unix-like environment for Windows, such as Cygwin).
+If you do not wish to use Poedit, you may use the terminal on Unix-based systems (Linux, etc.) or Windows Subsystem for Linux (WSL) on Windows.

 #### Creating a New Translation